 Johne’s disease in cattle is a gradually-developing bacterial infection caused by Mycobacterium avium subspecies paratuberculosis (MAP) that mainly affects the digestive system and can gradually reduce herd productivity.
 Infected animals may carry the bacteria for several years before clear signs appear, such as weight loss, long-lasting diarrhea, reduced milk production, and bottle jaw.

-Veterinarians usually confirm the disease through laboratory tests like PCR, bacterial culture, or blood tests.
-Because there is no reliable cure for Johne’s disease, treatment mainly focuses on supportive care to help affected animals maintain their condition.
+Veterinarians usually diagnose Johne’s disease through lab tests such as PCR, bacterial culture, or blood tests.
+There is no reliable cure for the disease, so farmers mainly focus on supportive care to help affected animals stay in better condition for as long as possible.

 FAQ,s related to Johne’s disease in cattle